 05-13-1867 – 06-06-1954 Caroline Pratt – Born in Fayetteville, New York.
 She was an American social thinker and progressive educational reformer whose ideas were influential in educational reform, policy, and practice.
 In 1914, she founded the City and Country School in Greenwich Village, which is still going and has adhered to her original vision.
 Her book, I Learn from Children (1948) was reprinted in 1990 and republished by Grove Atlantic in May 2014.
 While in Philadelphia, she met Helen Marot, a feminist, social investigator, and writer.
 The couple moved to New York City in 1901, settling in Greenwich Village.
 They lived together until 1940, when Marot died from a sudden heart attack.

-05-13-1850 – 01-02-1916 Modest Tchaikovsky – Born in Alapayevsk, Perm Govenorate, Russian Empire.
+05-13-1850 – 01-02-1916 Modest Tchaikovsky – Born in Alapayevsk, Perm Governorate, Russian Empire.
 He was a Russian dramatist, opera librettist, and translator.
-Brother of Peter Tchaikovsky, Modest was relatively open about his homosexuality and lived fairly open with his boyfriend Nikolai Hermanovich Konradi, a deaf and dumb boy whom Modest tutored.
-The two lived together for about seventeen years.
+Brother of Peter Tchaikovsky, Modest was relatively open about his homosexuality and lived with his boyfriend Nikolai Hermanovich Konradi, a deaf and dumb boy whom Modest tutored.
+The two lived together for almost seventeen years.

 05-13-1987 Matt Doyle – Place of birth unknown.
 He graduated from Redwood High School in Larkspur, California.
 He is an American actor and singer-songwriter.
 He is best known for his work in the films Spring Awakening and War Horse and on Broadway, The Book of Mormon.
 He was on Out’s 3rd Annual 100 Most Eligible Bachelors (2013).
 Doyle is out gay.